wolfenrain/moonlander/README.md

 ## Introduction

-This game was developed as an article series done by [DevOwl](https://twitter.com/RealDevOwl) and [wolfenrain](https://twitter.com/wolfenrain).
+This game was developed as a collaboration between [DevOwl](https://twitter.com/RealDevOwl) and [wolfenrain](https://twitter.com/wolfenrain) to showcase what Flame is capable of.

 If you wish to read the articles series, here is an overview of all the articles: